Workshop Information and Powerpoints

 Spark Social Change with Social Emotional Learning While Having Fun

 Denis Estimon, Founder & CEO, We Dine Together

 With the centering idea that “students don’t need explanations, they need examples,” participants learned how to educate others with social and emotional learning (SEL) and life principles using fun and engaging activities.
 Participants were challenged to think about how to strategically implement SEL activities and answer four key questions that will help to assess the SEL efforts within their own programs.
 Real life examples were shared to inspire and ground participants in the real world application of SEL..

 The RACE to Equity in Out-of-School Programs

 Michelle Hagues-Fullwood, M.S., Program Manager, Children’s Services Council of Broward County

 Dr. Keisha Grey, Ed.D., Strategy Manager, Children’s Services Council of Broward County

 Presenters from the Children’s Services Council of Broward County shared information on the Implicit Bias and Local History Workshop that has been presented to partners in the community.
 Participants learned how they have found implicit bias showing up in afterschool programs and how participants might use strategies to reduce implicit bias in their afterschool programs.

 Debbie Blas, M.S.W, Program Manager, ExpandED Schools

-In this session, participants will deepen their understanding of the core concept of trauma, and the physical and emotional impact of traumatic experiences on student’s behavior and future health outcomes.
-Practitioners will also be introduced to strategies and approaches that can be used to create safe and secure out-of-school time experiences.
+In this session, participants deepened their understanding of the core concept of trauma, and the physical and emotional impact of traumatic experiences on student’s behavior and future health outcomes.
+Practitioners were introduced to strategies and approaches that can be used to create safe and secure out-of-school time experiences.